Though we hope to avoid reactions as much as possible for our children, they do happen. Emergency care can be required during acute FPIES reactions.

-Typically, you would ask you child’s doctor to write this letter but in some circumstances when a doctor knowledgeable about your child’s condition is not accessible, a parent might need to write this letter themselves.
+Typically, you would ask your child’s doctor to write this letter, but in some circumstances when a doctor knowledgeable about your child’s condition is not accessible, a parent might need to write this letter themselves.

 Here are some helpful tips to get you started on this process and to assist you in determining the letter’s content.